RustAudio/vst-rs/README.md

   - https://rustaudio.github.io/vst-rs/vst/

 ## Crate
-`VST` is available on [crates.io](https://crates.io/crates/vst).
+This crate is available on [crates.io](https://crates.io/crates/vst).
 If you prefer the bleeding-edge, you can also include the crate directly from the official [Github repository](https://github.com/rustaudio/vst-rs).

 ```toml